 These new regulations have been enacted to protect employees, but employees do not perform their duties in a vacuum.
 Employers’ responsibilities for providing a safe work environment extend to a harassment-free workplace, and employers may be liable for incidents that occur on their premises.

 While the new regulations may appear to protect employees, they offer significant safeguards for employers.
 For example, while the requirement to conduct routine workplace assessments to identify risk factors inherently benefits employees, it also ensures that employers get a closer look at the inner workings of their business.
-Yet it is the requirement to provide thorough workplace training, and to respond to incidents in a timely fashion, which may offer employers the most protection.
+Yet it is the requirement to provide thorough workplace training and to respond to incidents in a timely fashion, which may offer employers the most protection.

 Courts and tribunals take matters of workplace violence and harassment very seriously.
 If an employee who has been a victim of workplace violence or harassment pursues legal action, a court will carefully scrutinize not only what policies and procedures the employer had in place, but the exact measures that were taken to resolve the incident and protect the employee.
-Any failures to act properly or in a timely fashion expose the employer to significant legal liability, which may in turn have serious financial consequences.
+Any failure to act properly or in a timely fashion exposes the employer to significant legal liability, which may in turn have serious financial consequences.

 A Message For Employers

 For employers in Cambridge, Kitchener, Waterloo and beyond, the message here is loud and clear: employees are entitled to a safe workplace no matter what jurisdiction they may fall under, and the onus is on employers to take reasonable steps to keep employees free from workplace violence and harassment.